Things to see and do at Quebec House

 Take a step back to the Georgian era and discover the family home of General James Wolfe.
-Uncover the reality of the Battle of Quebec, his most famous campaign, as well as exploring life in the 1730's when the General was a child here.
+Uncover the reality of the Battle of Quebec, his most famous campaign, as well as exploring life in the 1730s when the General was a child here.
 Discover a charming cottage garden and grab a new read in the second-hand bookshop.

-This intimate 18th-century family home, with its pretty garden, was the boyhood home of General James Wolfe.
-Visitors can uncover the reality of the Battle of Quebec in 1759.
+This intimate 18th-century family home, with its pretty garden, was the boyhood home of General James Wolfe, who lost his life leading the successful military campaign at the Battle of Quebec in 1759.
 Uncover the reality of the battle and reflect on his legacy for both his contemporaries and for us today.
 You can also explore how the family lived in the 1730s, when they rented the house, including Mrs Wolfe’s homemade remedies lining the shelves in the kitchen.

-Enjoy our 18th-century garden, hidden away in the heart of Westerham.
+The intimate 18th-century garden is hidden away in the heart of Westerham.
 The garden is stocked with flowers and plants from the Georgian era.
-The kitchen garden and herb border are heavily influenced by Mrs Wolfe’s recipe book with the ingredients that Mrs Wolfe would have used to keep her family well-fed and healthy.
+The kitchen garden and herb border are heavily influenced by Mrs Wolfe’s recipe book with the ingredients that she would have used to keep her family well fed and healthy.

-Step into the Coach House to find your new favourite book in our new and improved second-hand bookshop.
+Step into the Coach House to find your new favourite book in the second-hand bookshop.
 Built in the eighteenth century, this two-storey building was originally the coaching house that served Quebec House.
-With books donated by our volunteers and visitors, all the money raised from the bookshop goes back into maintaining Quebec House.
+With books donated by volunteers and visitors, all the money raised from the bookshop goes back into maintaining Quebec House.

 Paths of glory exhibition

-Upstairs in the Coach House, discover the exhibition room and learn about the battle which made General James Wolfe a household name, in our exhibition room.
-The exhibition brings alive the story of the Quebec campaign and is an unmissable part of your visit to Quebec House.
+Upstairs in the Coach House, discover the exhibition room and learn about the battle which made General James Wolfe a household name.
+The exhibition brings alive the story of the Quebec campaign.

 Find out about the life of General James Wolfe, who led British forces to victory at the Battle of Quebec, from where this Georgian house takes its name.